monicahq/monica/readme.md

 We welcome contributions of all kinds from anyone.
 We do however have rules.

-* MonicaHQ is written with a great framework, Laravel.
-We care deeply about keeping MonicaHQ very simple on purpose.
+* Monica is written with a great framework, Laravel.
+We care deeply about keeping Monica very simple on purpose.
 The simpler the code is, the simpler it will be to maintain it and debug it when needed.
 That means we don't want to make it a one page application, or add any kind of complexities whatsoever.
 * That means we won't accept pull requests that add too much complexity, or